Skip to main content

 Will I get a phone call if our bus is running late?

-There are as many as 50-70 students on each bus.
-Rather than making 50-70 phone calls, the Transportation Center will send a text via School Messenger to families if their bus is running more than 10 minutes late.
-To ensure that you receive these messages, please make sure that your School Messenger information is correct and that you are subscribed.
-Instructions on subscribing to School Messenger updates can be found here.
+The Transportation Center will send a text via Parent Square to families if their bus is running more than 10-15 minutes late.
+To ensure that you receive these messages, please make sure that your Parent Square information is correct and that you are properly subscribed.

 Why does the bus drop off my student early on some days?